-Pumpkin seeds are so good for you, and when you roast them with a spicy honey glaze, mmmm.
-You’ll absolutely love these honey sriracha pumpkin seeds – a healthy and addictive snack!
+Pumpkin seeds, or pepitas, are so good for you, and when you roast them with a spicy honey glaze, mmmm.
+You’ll absolutely love these honey sriracha roasted pumpkin seeds – a healthy and addictive snack!

 We love simple recipes, right?
 Good eats that come to together effortlessly and produce a disproportionately high level of enjoyment.

 That’s this recipe.
-And for the sriracha addicts among you, here’s yet another way to enjoy your favorite condiment: roasted with honey and select spices on crunchy, fresh pumpkin seeds until caramelized goodness develops.
+And for the sriracha addicts among you, here’s yet another way to enjoy your favorite condiment: roasted with honey and select spices on crunchy, fresh pepitas until caramelized goodness develops.
 A sweet crunchy heat that keeps you reaching for more.

 Rest assured, whichever pumpkin seeds you prefer, it’s all good.
 Really good.